top of page

 "What you're looking for?"
 She asks.

 A mystifying vibration steals the energy from the room.
-Steven's gaze shoots past the Shopkeep to a closed off area in the back.
-He is almost too afraid to ask.
+Steven's gaze shoots up to a closed off area in the back.
+That's forsure where the vibration came from but he is almost too afraid to ask.

 "What in the hell was that?"

-She cannot remove the crooked smile from her face as she taps her walking stick on the ground three times.
-She motions for Steven to follow, with the warning that it'd be wise for his friends to join them.
-Since there is a strong possibility that he's the only mortal in this room, Steven agrees and calls out to Homer and Apollo.
+She cannot remove her crooked smile as she taps her walking stick on the ground three times.
+One.
+Two.
+Three.
+She motions for Steven to follow her, with the warning that it'd be wise for his friends to join them.
+With the strong possibility that Steven is the only mortal in this room, he agrees, calling out to Homer and Apollo.

 "Find a lighter?"
 Homer wonders with a stack of books in hand.

 The Shopkeep chuckles.
-She waves her walking stick in a ceremonious way, her rolled up sleeve reveals a rose tattoo above her left wrist.
+She waves her walking stick in a ceremonious way, her sleeve slides down to reveal a rose tattoo above her left wrist.

 "What you've witnessed thus far is that of which is to be mentioned.
 I have yet to brief ye on me unmentionables."